All you need to know to plan the perfect vacation in Ireland with kids: practical tips and advice from an Ireland resident and mum of 2

 B is for Baby Equipment

-There is an abundance of brands and organic/all natural food options are becoming more and more common.
+There is an abundance of brands and organic/all-natural food options are becoming more and more common.
 Formula is commonly sold in supermarkets and pharmacies.

-If you are breastfeeding, I suggest you carry a muslin cloth or a wrap to help you stay covered: I never had bad experiences (I breastfed my two kids and never received any unwanted attention) but I have heard many mothers who did.
-They may just have been unlucky but since a bad encounter can ruin your mood, it is better to be prepared.
+I never had bad experiences (I breastfed my two kids and never received any unwanted attention) but I have heard many mothers who did.

 C is for Car Seats